quarkslab/qbindiff/doc/source/binary_diffing.rst

     Disassembly steps

-As depicted on the figure, the disassembly segregate data and code.
-It then disassemble code portion to recover disassmbled functions with the theirs CFG.
+As depicted on the figure, the disassembly separates data and code.
+It then disassembles code portion to recover disassmbled functions with the theirs CFG.
 The Call Graph (CG), is then another refinement representing relationships between functions.